LKedward/focal-docs/docs/about.md

 - provide some level of type-safety through the use of typed buffer objects;
 - decrease the verbosity of the API calls while still providing the same functionality;
 - abstract away low-level details, such as buffer size in bytes, not appropriate to Fortran;
-- make it easier to write and debug OpenCL programs.
+- make it easier to write, debug and profile OpenCL programs.

-Focal officially supports OpenCL v1.2 features.
+Focal supports a subset of OpenCL v1.2 features.

 ## Project status